-School districts across the country are making decisions about distance learning vs. in-class learning vs. hybrid schedule models, which has significant implications for school meals operations.
-School nutrition departments must also consider the federal regulations and the limited number of nationwide waivers currently available to determine what their options are.
+School districts across the country are utilizing a variety of school schedule models, from distance learning to in-class learning to hybrid schedule models, and many are switching between these models as the school year unfolds.
+This has significant implications for school meals operations.
+School nutrition departments must also consider the federal regulations and the available nationwide waivers to determine what their options are.

-This resource covers the major schedule models that districts may adopt for the coming school year, the possible meal service models that work for each schedule model, and the program options and waiver considerations for each model.
+This resource covers the major schedule models that districts may adopt at some point over this school year, the possible meal service models that work for each schedule model, and the program options and waiver considerations for each model.

 This resource also breaks down the nationwide waivers available to the National School Lunch Program, School Breakfast Program, and Child and Adult Care Food Program through June 30, 2021: